inspheric/nova-defaultable-fields/README.md

 ### Default last value _or_ static value

 If the user does not yet have a 'last' value stored, or the cache has expired, the value for `defaultLast()` will be blank.
-If you want to fall back to another value if nothing is found in the cache, you can simply do this in the callback, e.g.:
+If you want to fall back to another value if nothing is found in the cache, you can simply do this in the callback, e.g.

 ```php
 BelongsTo::make('Author')